-E-books are a marketer’s secret weapon.
-Great e-books contain valuable information that readers are happy to give up their email for—and they generate leads for a long time.
+Ebook marketing can be your brand’s secret weapon.
+Great ebooks contain valuable information that readers are happy to give up their email for—and they generate leads for a long time.
 (We know this first-hand.
-Some of our oldest e-books are the most popular content we’ve ever put out.)
-But not all e-books are equal.
-No matter how good your content, shoddy e-book design can send your reader running.
+Some of our oldest ebooks are the most popular content we’ve ever put out.)
+But not all ebooks are equal.
+No matter how good your content, shoddy ebook design can send your reader running.
 It’s a bummer to see how many marketers ignore this fact.

 When we talk about “design,” we mean a creative execution that employs all the fundamentals of design, including: